 Looking for a short, yet exclusive gorilla trekking safari in Africa?
 Here is our all – inclusive 4 days gorilla tour that allows one to trek 2 different gorilla families in 2 different national parks, Bwindi impenetrable and Mgahinga gorilla national parks.
-The trek also includes a cultural tour to the Batwa communities in Bwindi’s Rushaga sector and a city tour in Kigali to explore the magic of Africa’s cleanest city and the land of a thousand hills, all in only 4 days.
+This 4 days gorilla trekking combo safari also includes a cultural tour to the Batwa communities in Bwindi’s Rushaga sector and a city tour in Kigali to explore the magic of Africa’s cleanest city and the land of a thousand hills, all in only 4 days.

 4 Days Bwindi & Mgahinga Gorilla Tour Itinerary

 Day 1: Transfer to Mgahinga Gorilla National Park

 Morning pick up from the airport or your hotel by our company guide.
 Depending on arrival time, take a Kigali city tour.
 Spots to look out for include the Kigali Genocide Memorial center located in Gisozi – a suburb in Kigali city, the museum was built in commemoration of the Rwandan genocide that claimed over 1,000,000 lives in 1994, proceed to the Presidential Palace museum, Kigali craft market and so much more.
 After this brief excursion, take a cup of coffee at Radisson Blu or Marriot’s Hotel Des Mille Colline in preparation for the long journey to Uganda.